 Jamie Steidle is a writer, Shakespeare scholar, editor, freelance writer, journalist, and storyteller.
 He's an avid reader, part-time reasoner, frequent blogger, and consumer of coffee and other caffeinated beverages.

-He attended the University of Limerick, where he received his Master of Arts in English literature.
-He was the assistant editor for Feeding My Kid and currently, he's the Editorial Creative at South Street & Co., a marketing agency in Orlando, Florida.
+He attended the University of Limerick, where he received his Master of Arts in English Literature.

 Jake travels around the country with his uncle and mother in a blood bus, collecting blood from generous donors.
 But little do the generous donors know that collecting blood is a front.
 The Lethe family are Grafters.
 They take dreams and memories and sell them at festivals.
 That’s how they make their living.
 But when Jake’s uncle and mother are kidnapped, Jake is forced by an unscrupulous adversary to find and locate the lost city of his ancestors in order to get his family back.

 Compelling and gripping, the tale weaves across the vast distances of what is real and what can only be dreamt.
 An action adventure with a twist, a turn and a question: just what does it mean to be different and how can that save everything you know?

 It begins with the former maître d’ hotel of the famed Lafayette in New York City.
 Derelict of his duty, he takes to the sea in a makeshift bathtub.
 Soon a tempest is upon him.
 Meanwhile… On a high cliff overlooking this selfsame sea, a mayor—ex-mayor—stands defeated, awaiting the train that will take him away.